Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 There are a number of ways to arrive at blocked algorithms that are similar to the two step (Wimmer's) unblocked algorithm in~\cite{Wimmer2012}, all of which appear to be new.
 Here we discuss a few:

 \paragraph*{Deriving Wimmer's blocked algorithm}

 Wimmer's blocked algorithm can be derived by starting the derivation process with the postcondition of the algorithm as $ X = T \wedge \widehat X = W L^T - L W^T \wedge W = L S \wedge T = S - S^T $, with implicit assumptions about the structure of the various operands and an understanding that in the end only $ X $ and $ L $ are returned as results.
-It may appear that all of $ W $ then needs to be computed, but a simple analysis shows that only the part of $ W $ needed in the current iteration needs to be kept.
+Only the part of $ W $ needed in the current iteration needs to be kept.
 This approach may end up yielding more variants.

 \paragraph*{Accumulating a rank-2k update}